ruggeri/tech-notes/databases/multiversion-concurrency-control.md

     * If the commit bit is set, then you can just continue.
     * Otherwise, you have to wait.
 You don't know whether the write already in place will actually be committed.
+        * If the in-place write gets aborted, your write should be here!
 * If writing and TXID<RT, then you have to abort.

 Right now this is basically no better than locking, really.
 You have